Amina-codemaker3747/Calculator-using-Inquirer/README.md

 # Calculator-using-Inquirer

-I develope tjis project using Typescript Inquirer
+📽I develope this project using Typescript Inquirer